NYUAppSec/appsec_hw1/HW1_Instructions.md

 You should notice that there are portions of the program that are *uncovered* (i.e., the code was not executed while processing your test suite).
-Pick two lines of code from the program that are currently not covered and create test cases that cover them.
+Pick two lines of code from the program that are currently not covered and create test cases (`cov1.gft` and `cov2.gft`) that cover them.
+You should add these test cases to your test suite by placing them in the `testcases/valid` or `testcases/invalid` directory, as appropriate.

 An easy and effective way of finding crashes and getting higher coverage in a program is to *fuzz* it with a fuzzer like AFL++.
 Fuzz the program